Called to the Bar in 2006

 Grade 4 Prosecutor

 Patrick practices in all areas of criminal law, both defending and prosecuting.
-Patrick is a grade 4 approved advocate for the Crown Prosecution Service.
+Patrick is a grade 4 approved advocate for the Crown Prosecution Service on both the General Crime and Serious Crime Panels.

 University of Sheffield - B/A History 2.1